Human Genome sets July 16 deadline for bids

-LONDON U.S. biotech company Human Genome Sciences Inc, fighting a hostile bid from GlaxoSmithKline Plc, set a July 16 deadline for definitive takeover offers on Friday and made another plea for GSK to join the auction process.
+LONDON U.S. biotech company Human Genome Sciences Inc HGSI.O, fighting a hostile bid from GlaxoSmithKline Plc (GSK.L), set a July 16 deadline for definitive takeover offers on Friday and made another plea for GSK to join the auction process.

-GSK, Human Genome's long-time partner, has taken its $2.6 billion bid for the pioneer of gene-based medicine discovery direct to shareholders through a tender offer after Human Genome spurned the $13-a-share offer as inadequate.
+GSK, Human Genome's long-time partner, has taken its $2.6 billion (1.6 billion pounds) bid for the pioneer of gene-based medicine discovery direct to shareholders through a tender offer after Human Genome spurned the $13-a-share offer as inadequate.

-Britain's biggest drugmaker - the only company to have made an offer - once again rejected the idea of participating in the auction being run by Human Genome's advisers Goldman Sachs and Credit Suisse.
+Britain's biggest drugmaker - the only company to have made an offer - once again rejected the idea of participating in the auction being run by Human Genome's advisers Goldman Sachs (GS.N) and Credit Suisse CSGN.VX.

 Human Genome said it had sent a letter to GSK repeating its invitation to join in, but GSK, which argues its offer is full and fair, promptly wrote back turning it down.